merenlab/merenlab.org/courses/ITPOS/index.md

 ### Summary of important deadlines

-* week of **26.11.24** :: we discuss the course proposals in class
+* week of **26.11.24** :: we discuss the course proposals in class.
+Individual meetings with Iliana and Iva to discuss proposal ideas take place outside of class.
 * **10.12.24** :: one paragraph research idea is due.
-Individual meetings with Iliana and Iva to discuss proposal ideas take place outside of class.
 * **07.01.25** :: pre-proposal is due
 * week of **20.01.25** :: peer-review panel takes place in class
 * **15.02.25** :: final proposal is due